-If a reading is below the safe range by more than 10-15mV, then it's likely a tube has failed on that side and needs to be replaced.
-This will also cause the other side to be higher than normal.
+If a reading is below the safe range by more than 10-15mV, then it's possible a tube has failed on that side and needs to be replaced.
+This will also cause the other side to be higher than normal by a similar margin.